teamleadercrm/coding-test/2-ordering.md

 ## How we want it to work

-- We need to be able to see a list of existing orders (these can be found [here](./example-orders/)) and go to there detail page.
+- We need to be able to see a list of existing orders (these can be found [here](./example-orders/)) and go to their detail page.
 - If you land on the detail page of an order, we need see its items (with description, price, ...) and total.
 - We need to be able to remove a product from the order
 - We need to be able to add an additional product to the order